nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

         # Initialize new animal
         new_animal = None

-        # Add a new animal to the list
+        # Add a new animal to the list.
+Don't worry about
+        # the orange squiggle, you'll define the create_animal
+        # function next.
         if resource == "animals":
             new_animal = create_animal(post_body)